1st Year

 Breast milk or the formula recommended by your baby’s doctor is the only food your baby should have now.

 Your baby’s feeding schedule should be on demand.
-He senses what his body needs and adjusts how much he eats.
+They sense what their body needs and adjust how much they eat.
 Sometimes your baby will need more, sometimes less.

 Your baby will have five to 10 feedings a day, drinking between 16 and 32 ounces of milk.

 Do not give your baby fruit juice.
-Fruit juices can lessen his appetite for what he really needs — breast milk or baby formula.
+Fruit juices can lessen their appetite for what they really need — breast milk or baby formula.

 Babies don’t need baby cereal until they are at least 4 to 6 months old.
-Feeding cereal to your baby does not help him sleep through the night.
-Your baby will sleep through the night when he is ready, usually when he weighs about 11 pounds, not because of what he eats.
+Feeding cereal to your baby does not help them sleep through the night.
+Your baby will sleep through the night when they are ready, usually when they weigh about 11 pounds, not because of what they eat.

-Your baby may not be hungry every time he cries.
+Your baby may not be hungry every time they cry.
 When babies are fed too often, they eat less at each meal.
 Their stomachs empty more quickly, and empty stomachs soon make them hungry again.

-Try to figure out why your baby is crying and soothe him in other ways.
-Giving him a bottle just to keep him quiet teaches him to connect food with being unhappy.
+Try to figure out why your baby is crying and soothe them in other ways.
+Giving them a bottle just to keep them quiet teaches them to connect food with being unhappy.
 This may lead to feeding problems later.

-If you think it is too soon for your baby to eat again when he cries, try playing with him or helping him become interested in another activity.
-If he is truly hungry, he will let you know by trying to suck on his hand, your shoulder, or anything he can touch.
+If you think it is too soon for your baby to eat again when they cry, try playing with them or helping them become interested in another activity.
+If they are truly hungry, they will let you know by trying to suck on their hand, your shoulder, or anything they can touch.

 Keep extra containers of formula or breast milk cold.
 Bacteria grow rapidly in infant formula or breast milk that is not refrigerated.
 When you go out, take a bottle of formula or breast milk with you.
 Keep the bottle cold until your baby is ready to drink it.
 Pack the bottle in an insulated cooler with some ice.